Baltimore

 Baltimore Light Rail

-The Baltimore Light Rail was opened in April 1992 and the last expansion to the line was the opening of the Hamburg Street station in September 1998.
+The Baltimore Light Rail was opened in April 1992 and the last expansion to the line was the opening of the Stadium/Federal Hill station (opened as Hamburg Street) in September 1998.
 The Baltimore Light Rail is operated by the Maryland Transit Administration.

 Headways